killabayte/custom-node-red-docker/README.md

 To do that you will need to install a certificate and key on your node-red server.
 In this tutorial we will be using a self signed certificate which we will create ourselves using openssl.

-1.Create a private key
+- Create a private key

 ```shell script
 openssl genrsa -out node-key.pem 2048
 ```

-2. Create a certificate Request
+- Create a certificate Request

 ```shell script
 openssl req -new -sha256 -key node-key.pem -out node-csr.pem